libp2p/specs/http/transport-component.md

 For example, say you want to fetch a file using the [IPFS trustless HTTP gateway](https://specs.ipfs.tech/http-gateways/trustless-gateway/).
-It may be tempting to use the following URL to reference a file:
+It may be tempting to use the following multiaddr to reference a file:

 ```
 /ip4/127.0.0.1/tcp/8080/http/httppath/ipfs%2fbafybeigdyrzt5sfp7udm7hu76uh7y26nf3efuylqabf3oclgtqy55fbzdi